-From 2018 onwards, unincorporated businesses and landlords with an annual income above £10,000 will be rolled into keeping digital accounting records in stages using software, apps and spreadsheets, and will have to file quarterly figures with HMRC.
-These obligations will also apply to companies from 2020.
+Not before April 2019 for VAT and not before at least April 2020 for other taxes, businesses and landlords with an annual income above the VAT threshold will be enrolled into keeping digital accounting records using software, apps and spreadsheets, and will have to file quarterly figures with HMRC.

 Some taxpayers will be exempt, such as charities, community amateur sports clubs (CASCs); and taxpayers who can’t use digital equipment due to disability, age or remoteness of location.

 Free software with limited functionality will be available for taxpayers with straightforward tax affairs, though commercial accounting software with more functionality will be preferable for many.
 Businesses will also be able to use spreadsheets if they wish, but will have to ensure they meet the necessary requirements.

 Eligibility for free software will apply where a business meets all these conditions: